abalaji-blr/PythonLang/README.md

 * Performance  - How to measure the time for a function?

+  * timeit()

 * [Python Optimization Techniques](./PythonOptimization.ipynb)

   * Python Interning
   * Peephole / Keyhole optimization
   * Lru_cache : Least Recently Used - eviction strategy to cache.
+  * Constant folding - standard techinque of evaluating the expressions at compile time than the run time.

+* Data generation using Faker Library

 * Resources